Madona Cole-Lacy, M.A.Ed.

 My Time 4 Talk offers a mechanism for the exchange of information, ideas and opinions focused upon My Time Has Come Program objectives to inform, enlighten, inspire and motivate the family as a whole and our youth in particular.
 Commentary is provided on current news items, events and issues related to topics such as art, cultural diversity, family life, parenting, education and social and cultural values.

-You are invited to respond to these presentations, as well as offer your own commentary on relevant topics.
+You are invited to respond to these presentations, as well as offer your own commentary on issues and activities discussed.